jangodev/nebulaproxy/README.md

 - Discord
 - Youtube (Sometimes buggy)

-# Will be constantly updated!
+# Updates:
+- New UI Update!
+- Discord QR Support
+- Removed History flooder & Notepad
+- Will be adding a new feature that will allow the site to never be blocked.